naragurgel/resolutions-list/README.md

 ## Credits

-I would like to say thank you to my mentor Malia, she's vey very patient, always available to help in the best way possible, with her great experience in the area.
+I would like to say thank you to my mentor Malia, she's very patient, always available to help in the best way possible, with her great experience in the area.

 ## Media
 - Bg image is from Pexels website, free images.